FTC: Affiliate Disclosure: All links pay commission

 This choice is difficult and it is the exact choice that I had to make as a serious age group triathlete.
 I chose the aging Garmin 935…here’s why

-You can rest assured that all the essential triathlon features are very well covered by both watches.
+You can rest assured that all the essential triathlon features are well covered by both watches.

 To decide between the two depends on your approach to tech and training.

 If you want the latest, greatest tech and every imaginable sports feature and smart feature then you will always pay the premium for a Garmin.
 You’ll then slightly bemoan the reliability and be continually frustrated that you can’t find anything in the 945’s menus.
-You will also be worried about the 945’s battery life which to me was somewhat unpredictable.
+You will also be worried about the 945’s battery life which to me was somewhat unpredictable and might fail to last an Ironman in some circumstances.

 If you want the admin complexity moved from your watch to the app so that every single workout is not constrained by your tech then you’ll go for a Wahoo.

 You might be intrigued by the physiology features of Garmin, which Wahoo lacks.
-However, you plan to use an optical HRM and that data WILL simply be wrong at times.
+If, however, you plan to use an optical HRM then that data WILL simply be wrong at times.
 Garbage in…garbage out.
 ALL your Garmin physiology data might feel right but it will be nonsense as you haven’t used a chest strap.
-Just sayin’.
 I base many of my own training decision on HR data and I’ve used chest straps for that purpose for over 10 years – I currently use HRV4Training and a proprietary Training Load tool…just do it properly or don’t do it at all!
 (Training Peaks is cool too) Buy either a Garmin HRM-TRI/HRM-PRO or a Polar H10.

 So, in my case, I became annoyed by using my 945 and sold it for a simpler, second-hand 935 that ‘just worked’ (except the optical HR which is broken #DesignFault 😉 ).
 I just don’t want any of the smart features on the 945 like maps and music.
-When I’m not using my 935 for sport, I wear an Apple Watch 6 / SE which is a superior smartwatch to anything Garmin will ever make.
+When I’m not using my 935 for sport, I wear an Apple Watch 7 which is a superior smartwatch to anything Garmin or Wahoo will ever make.

 The RIVAL is a ‘just works’ tri watch and it is the sort of sports watch I should be using alongside my Wahoo ROAM/BOLT 2 as I am a typical Wahoo target consumer.
-However I use STRYD and whilst Stryd power IS natively supported by Rival, calibrated instant pace from Stryd is not supported (yet) and that is the one single reason why I am not using Rival.
+However I use STRYD and whilst Stryd power IS natively supported by Rival, calibrated instant pace from Stryd is not supported (yet) and that is the single reason why I am waiting to use Rival.
 Once Stryd Instant Pace works, I’ll use Rival properly for my own triathlon training and racing.

-- If you want proven tech and have a Garmin Edge then buy a Garmin 935, so long as you don’t want to rely on a flawed Garmin oHR sensor design
+- If you want proven tech and have a Garmin Edge then buy a Garmin 935, so long as you don’t mind it being a bit slow and can live with a flawed Garmin oHR sensor design

 Take Out – Do I get a Rival or not?